Film Sound Equipment

 Condenser microphones are delicate, require a power source and often are very costly.
 But they can be a very good microphone.
 Good ones produce very smooth and wide frequency responses that are often much more accurate than dynamic microphones.
 Condenser mics can also have "coloration" and like the dynamic mics this coloration can be desirable.
 Some condenser mics that have desirable coloration can cost 10 to 15 times what a good dynamic mic can cost, but these are often large diaphragm studio mics good for voice over, or foley only.
 They are often so large and fragile that they would quickly break if suspended from a boom.
 However, small diaphragm condenser mics make excellent microphones for use in motion pictures.
 Sony (professional) Audio Technica, and Sure are some of the brands of great microphones used for motion picture work.

-Recorders used for film2
+Recorders used for film

 DAT (digital audio tape) recorders are by far the most common type used for motion picture work, though the new flash based recorders are quickly taking their place.
 Tascam makes portable DAT deck that are durable, battery powered, have phantom power to power condenser mics, have XLR inputs, have digital in and outputs in the form of SPDIF, and are relatively small so they can be worn by the boom operator. owyheesound uses the Tascam DA-P1.
 Traditionally analogue tape machines were used like Nagra or Stellavox tape decks.
 These were 1/4 inch reel to reel tape decks that while portable were to heavy for the boom operator to wear and could be prone to break downs.
-They were also very expensive, and still are, but brands like Nagra have upgraded to digital and still are the very best in motion 3picture sound recorders.
+They were also very expensive, and still are, but brands like Nagra have upgraded to digital and still are the very best in motion picture sound recorders.
 These days, however, hard disk recorders are making their way to motion picture sets.
 These are small portable hard drives that have AD (analogue to digital) audio converters built in.
 While some very costly professional systems have XLR inputs and phantom power, the small more affordable units requires a separate portable mixers to connect a microphone to to the recorder and power the mic, if needed.

 Miscellaneous Equipment used in Film